Equipped with springs to walk and run

 If you don’t have orthopedic shoes, you can still wear our splints.
-That way, you can wear your ankle brace with your work boots, exercise shoes, and normal shoes when getting around town.
+That way, you can wear your drop foot brace with your work boots, exercise shoes, and normal shoes when getting around town.

 Stable on uneven land

 It’s hard to wear a foot drop orthotic when you’re out in nature.
-Only Turbomed splints are effective on country roads or in the mountains because:
+Only Turbomed External AFOs are effective on country roads or in the mountains because:

 - They can be fitted to hiking boots